KeplerFall/BigTimeHourglassCrawler/README.md

-Educational project for web crawlers
+# Web crawler for filtering prices.
+## Not to be used in commercial purposes.
 How to get started:
-  npm install
+- npm install
-  npm run start
+- npm run start